Club work

 It is to this tradition that we need to appeal today.
 Here I want to briefly highlight three areas for exploration.

 Working with ‘spontaneous’ youth groups.
 The Albemarle Report is usually associated with the promotion of open youth centres (‘places of association’).
 However, there was also a recognition in the Report of the significance of spontaneous groups, ‘which may spring up and passionately absorb the energies of their members… and then fade away as the members grow out of them’ (ibid.: 54).
 Writers like Peter Kuenstler (1955a; 1955b) had charted the potential, and significance, of informal groups of friends and enthusiasts for youth work in the 1950s – and it is something that we need to return to now.
-Such groups may come into being for a one-off activity, or for a more sustained period of time.
+Such groups may come into being for a one-off activity, or for a more sustained period.
 Often they do not have a formal structure, but they have other ‘club-like’ qualities.
-We need to see more time given to the encouragement of such groups – both for the overt benefits they bring in the form of mutual activity, and for the way they can build social capital and add to individual feelings of well-being.
-Two significant elements here would be the development of funds with a simple application systems to which young people can apply if they want to organize an activity or event; and the availability of informal educators both to encourage activity, provide help with the practicalities of organization and to encourage reflection on the experience.
+We need to see more time given to the encouragement of such groups – both for the overt benefits they bring in the form of mutual activity and for the way they can build social capital and add to individual feelings of well-being.
+Two significant elements here would be the development of funds with simple application systems to which young people can apply if they want to organize an activity or event; and the availability of informal educators both to encourage activity, provide help with the practicalities of organization and to encourage reflection on the experience.

 Working for associational space.
 A further, crucial, dimension of practice must be working to open up associational spaces for young people in existing organizations and groups.
 This might involve, for example, working with interest and enthusiast groups so that young people are more readily attracted to them, and can find room to develop and express their interests.
 It will certainly entail exploring and exploiting the potential for organizing around enthusiasms and interests in schools.
 Associational life in UK schools has taken a considerable battering since the early 1970s.
-Key elements here have included a declining readiness on the part of teachers to be involved in extra-curricula activities; the grinding requirements of the national curriculum and coursework; the corporatization of schools (with the adoption of business models and frameworks); and specific measures to curtail the involvement of young people in the governance of schools.
-With the spread of learning mentors within schools, and a renewal of interest, in Scotland at least, in community schooling there are at least some avenues for activity.
+Key elements here have included a declining readiness on the part of teachers to be involved in extracurricular activities; the grinding requirements of the national curriculum and coursework; the corporatization of schools (with the adoption of business models and frameworks); and specific measures to curtail the involvement of young people in the governance of schools.
+With the spread of learning mentors within schools, and a renewal of interest, in Scotland at least, in community schooling, there are at least some avenues for activity.
 Research such as that of Putnam (2000) may well provide some motivation on the part of heads.
 However, real progress will not be made until policymakers can be unhooked from the crude Taylorism that has dominated educational policy for the last decade, and until teachers are given space, and gain the ability, to respond to the needs of those they are working with (Palmer 1998; Horne 2001).
 Last, but not least, it is important to audit existing youth provision for associational activity and potential.
 There remains an underlying disposition to treat people as consumers rather than creators (Smith 1981)

 Further reading and references